 DrayNow is starting with rail, with plans to enter ports.
-It has IANA interchange agreements for access ramps in Chicago and Atlanta, with plans to soon add ramps in Dallas and Los Angeles, Albert says.
+It has IANA interchange agreements for access ramps in Chicago and Atlanta, with plans to soon add ramps in Dallas and Los Angeles, Albert said.

 He did not disclose downloads or volumes that have been booked through DrayNow.
-But Albert says about one-third of the roughly 60 intermodal brokers that dominate the U.S. market have signed up for the DrayNow platform.
+But Albert said about one-third of the roughly 60 intermodal brokers that dominate the U.S. market have signed up for the DrayNow platform.

 An asset-light logistics provider or broker might have “a group of carriers in New Jersey, another group in Philadelphia and another in Atlanta.
-They get no aggregation of information and the back office work is still done with paper and pencil.”
+They get no aggregation of information and the back-office work is still done with paper and pencil.”

 Carriers should likewise benefit from one app and marketplace for finding loads rather than juggling in-house load matching and booking apps from different brokers and asset-light logistics firms.

 “All these brokers came out with their own load-matching and just made it more complicated for the carriers,” Albert said.
 “Our view was that you’ve forgotten about the truck driver who doesn’t want to juggle 30 different apps.”

 In addition to easing broker interactions, Albert said DrayNow could expand the pool of intermodal and drayage carriers, which he estimates to about 4,000 nationwide.